-4. Pre-trial Motions (except motions in limine).
+Pre-trial Motions (except motions in limine)

-- (a) Meet and Confer Requirement.
+(a) Meet and Confer Requirement.

 Counsel must meet and confer with opposing counsel "to discuss thoroughly... the substance of the contemplated pre-trial motion and any potential resolution" thereof.
-Local Criminal Rule 57-1; Local Civil Rule 7-3.
+See Local Criminal Rule 57-1; Local Civil Rule 7-3.
 Counsel shall discuss the issues to a sufficient degree that if a motion is still necessary, the briefing may be directed to those substantive issues requiring resolution by the Court.
-Both parties are required to meet and confer in good faith in an effort to reach a resolution without the need for a motion. - (b) Length of Brief.
+Both parties are required to meet and confer in good faith to reach a resolution without the need for a motion.
+The parties are further advised that email correspondence alone is insufficient to satisfy this requirement.

+(b) Length of Brief.

 Memoranda of points and authorities in support of or in opposition to motions (besides motions in limine) shall not exceed 7,000 words.
 Replies shall not exceed 3,000 words.
 These page counts include headings, footnotes, and quotations but exclude the caption, the table of contents, the table of authorities, the signature block, the certification required by L.R.
 11-6.2, and any indices and exhibits.
 Only in rare instances and for good cause shown will the court grant an application to extend these word count limitations.
 No supplemental brief shall be filed without prior leave of court.

-- (c) Filing of Motions.
+(c) Filing of Motions.

 Motions shall be filed in accordance with Fed.
 R. Crim.
 P. 47 and Local Criminal Rule 49, et seq., unless superseded by this Order.
-The Court hears motions in criminal actions on Fridays, beginning at 9:30 a.m.
+The Court hears motions in criminal actions on Thursdays, beginning at 9:00 a.m.
 Pretrial motions, including motions to suppress evidence, motions to bifurcate or sever, and motions concerning character evidence under Fed.
 R. Evid.
-404(b), shall be noticed for a Friday that is mutually agreed to by counsel and that is not closed on the Court's calendar.
-Before filing a motion, the moving party should check the Court's webpage for available hearing dates.
-The parties should not calendar a matter on a date that is closed on the Court's webpage.
-If this occurs, the court will re-calendar the matter for another day. - (d) Briefing Schedule.
+404(b), shall be noticed for a Thursday that counsel mutually agree to and that is not closed on the Court's calendar.
+Before filing a motion, the moving party should first email the CRD to discuss available dates.

+(d) Briefing Schedule.

 For all motions, other than motions in limine, the briefing schedule is as follows: motions shall be filed three (3) weeks prior to the hearing; oppositions or notices of non-opposition shall be filed two (2) weeks prior to the hearing; and replies, if any, shall be filed one (1) week prior to the hearing.
-All motions must be properly noticed for hearing no later than the date of the FTPC.
+All motions must be properly noticed for hearing no later than the date of the FPTC.
 The parties must adhere to the briefing schedule set forth herein to afford the Court adequate time to prepare for the hearing; however, the parties may stipulate to an alternate briefing schedule contingent upon approval by the Court.
 Failure to comply with these deadlines may result in the court declining to consider the untimely memorandum or other document.
-Local Criminal Rule 57-1; Local Civil Rule 7-12.
+See Local Criminal Rule 57-1; Local Civil Rule 7-12.